Description of the accommodation

 for the north-west Highlands.
 There is an active Theatre, Art

-Galleries, a Landscape Photography Gallery, a Museum and many atmospheric pubs, where live music
+Galleries, a Museum and many atmospheric pubs, where live music

 is frequently performed.
 There are several (award-winning) restaurants